aimeos/aimeos-docs/src/cronjobs/create-job-controller.md

 }
 ```

 The example is from the product export job controller.
-You need to replace all occurences of "product", "Product", "export" and "Export" by the names that match your directories below *controller/jobs/src/Controller/Jobs/* in your Aimeos extension.
+You need to replace all occurrences of "product", "Product", "export" and "Export" by the names that match your directories below *controller/jobs/src/Controller/Jobs/* in your Aimeos extension.
 If you want more than two levels, e.g. "product/export/sitemap", please extend the namespace, paths and class names by that last part.

 # Skeleton